Hidden depths in the local Universe: The Stellar Stream Legacy Survey: CONCLUSIONS

 \end{itemize}

-The full dataset of the {\it Stellar Stream Legacy Survey} will be presented in a forthcoming paper.
-Our analysis of its images will act as a pathfinder for future surveys with higher spatial resolution and greater depth, including those with {\it Euclid}, the \textit{Vera C. Rubin Observatory} and the {\it Nancy Grace Roman Space Telescope.}
+The full dataset of the {\it Stellar Stream Legacy Survey} is presented in a forthcoming paper.
+Our analysis of its images acts as a pathfinder for future surveys with higher spatial resolution and greater depth, including those with {\it Euclid}, the \textit{Vera C. Rubin Observatory} and the {\it Nancy Grace Roman Space Telescope.}